m-anas-j/Uni-Projects/README.md

 # Uni-Projects
-Contains projects I have completed/will have completed in the course of my uni life.
+The C project I submitted in my 1st year 2nd semester.
+Tried to make a scrabble game using C++, succeeded somewhat.